wovo/hwcpp/readme.md

    - demo : demonstration projects, organized by target
    - library : the target and hardware independent parts of the library
    - targets : the HALs for the supported taregts
+   - shields : support for some arduino shields
+   - chips : support for chips external to the micro-controller
    - tests : tests, organized by target

 Files:
    - license_1_0.txt : boost license
    - documentation.docx : HwCpp documentation
    - makefile.inc : add the settings for this library (for bmptk)
-   - Makefile.link : build dependemcies on other libraries and bmptk
+   - Makefile.link : build dependencies on other libraries and bmptk
    - readme.md : this file

 -----------------------------------------------------------------------------